temple69/alx-system_engineering-devops/README.md

-this repository contains solutions to alx-system engineering devops tracks from march
+this repository contains solutions to alx-system engineering devops tracks from alx